 Hello and welcome to The Old Summers Home!
 Today I’m going to show you how we updated our kitchen cupboards.
 We bought our home 8 years ago and at the time it had burgundy cupboards at the top and no doors.
-The colour worked with the previous owners decor.
+The colour worked with the previous owner’s decor.
 I personally found the cabinets too dark and the kitchen always seemed gloomy.
 I love to cook and cooking in a bright cheery room is a lot more inviting than a dark gloomy room.

 My love of fresh paint!

-A couple coats of fresh paint can change the entire feel of a room.
-It is a great way to incorporate your own stye and personality into a room.
+A couple of coats of fresh paint can change the entire feel of a room.
+It is a great way to incorporate your own style and personality into a room.
 It’s a simple change if you decide you need something different or if it doesn’t work out quite how you want.
 It is one of the easiest ways to upgrade your kitchen cupboards let alone your home.

 Kitchen Cupboards Before Picture

-Is an open concept for you?
+Is the idea of an open concept for you?

 When thinking about removing your cupboard doors there are some things you need to consider.
 Do you want to remove all doors or leave a few as an enclosed space still?
 What do you store in the cupboards now?
-Will it be the same items and if so will you want people to see them?
+Will it be the same items?
+And if so will you want people to see them?
 How will you display items for convenient use?
 Are you comfortable not being able to hide away chaos sometimes?

-For us this decision was already made.
+For us, this decision was already made.
 Unless we ordered in new cupboard doors we were working with the open concept.
 I actually love it but it does get messy and doesn’t always look neat.
-In a way it drives me crazy but it also motivates me to not store garbage we don’t need in the cupboards.
+In a way, it drives me crazy but it also motivates me to not store garbage we don’t need in the cupboards.

 Clean it Out!